 Create a Tableau Bump Chart

-In order to alter the table calculation of the Rank filed, Please click on the Rank filed on Column shelf and select the Edit Table Calculation.. option from the drop down menu
+In order to alter the table calculation of the field, Please click on the Rank field on the Column shelf and select Edit Table Calculation..

-Let us see our final report preview
+Let us see our final preview.

 If you are not comfortable with the field in a separate Row.
 Please click on the Rank field on the Column shelf and uncheck the Show Header option from the drop-down menu.